Sunday, April 11, 2021

 Royal Marine Hotel

-One of our most popular venues, featuring antique and vintage furniture and interior decor, fine art, vintage kitchen and tableware, collector’s items including rare books and vintage memorabilia, antique and vintage jewellery, plus a small selection of vintage fashion and accessories.
+One of our most popular venues, generally hosting between 30 and 40 traders per fair, and featuring antique and vintage furniture and interior decor, fine art, vintage kitchen and tableware, collector’s items including rare books and vintage memorabilia, antique and vintage jewellery, plus a small selection of vintage fashion and accessories.

 The Royal Marine Hotel is easy to find, overlooking the harbour in the centre of Dun Laoghaire.
 If you take the DART it is just 3 minutes walk from Dun Laoghaire station.

-Dun Laoghaire is a wonderful destination for an afternoon out: enjoy a walk on the pier and take in the great views and fresh sea air, take afternoon tea overlooking the harbour or just enjoy the ambience of one of Dublin’s most beautiful harbour towns.
+Dun Laoghaire is a wonderful destination for an afternoon out: enjoy a walk on the pier and take in the great views and fresh sea air, take afternoon tea overlooking the harbour, or drop into the famous Farmers Market in the People’s Park for international cuisine, gourmet delicacies and fresh produce.

 Royal Marine Hotel